Gear Guides

 • microSD is used in drones and action cameras, sometimes with a full-size adapter

 Higher-end mirrorless and professional DSLR cameras may use CFexpress cards (Type A or Type B) or the older CompactFlash format.
 These are faster and more durable, but they cost significantly more and require a different slot.
+According to Wikipedia's CFexpress entry, Type B is by far the most common form in current cameras, physically matching the older XQD slot so some bodies gained CFexpress support through a firmware update alone, while Type A is smaller (closer to SD-card size) and used mainly by Sony.
 Again, your camera manual is the definitive source here.

 Capacity: How Much Storage Do You Actually Need?